WiseLabCMU/abstract-dataloader/docs/types.md

 # Creating a Type System

+!!! abstract "Recommendations"

+    - Set up a type system with [`@optree.dataclass.dataclass`es](https://optree.readthedocs.io/en/latest/dataclasses.html#optree.dataclasses.dataclass) of [jaxtyping](https://docs.kidger.site/jaxtyping/)-annotated arrays
+    - Create separate protocols if cross-compatibility is required
+    - Use a `optree.tree_map`-based `Collate` function

 The Abstract Dataloader is built to facilitate the usage of *type systems* which describe the types (container type, numerical type, array shape, ...) that are loaded and transformed by dataloaders.
+While [jaxtyping](https://docs.kidger.site/jaxtyping/) is the de-facto standard for declaring array shapes and numerical types, multiple standard library alternatives exist for the container type, each with their own confusing bugs and strange limitations.

 !!! question "Why Type Systems?"